 Symptoms of feline immunodeficiency virus

 Cats present no symptoms in the early stages.
-In the more advanced phase, symptoms begin to show, such as fever, weight loss and strange behaviour.
-Infections are also frequent, which can lead to the animal’s death.
+In the more advanced phase, symptoms begin to show, such as fever, weight loss, diarrhea, recurrent infections or strange behaviour.

 Do you suspect your cat might have FIV?
 See the veterinarian immediately to have the relevant tests done.
 In case of infection, the best prevention is to strengthen his immune system.
 To prevent the virus from spreading, cats 8-weeks-old and older can receive an FIV vaccine.